DougReeder/aframe-shader-buildings/README.md

 default: '#909090'

-the base color of walls, if `wall-src` is not set or hasn't loaded yet
+the base color of walls, if `wall-src` is not set or hasn't loaded yet The intensity of the color will be tweaked so each building looks a bit different.

 ### window-color
 default: '#181818'